 - Adobe Systems Adobe Photoshop

 - Adobe Systems Adobe Illustrator

 - Extensible markup language XML

 - Apple QuickTime

-What education is needed to be a Film and Video Editor?
+What work experience do I need to become a Film and Video Editor?

-Those interested in being a Film and Video Editor may also be interested in:
+Those thinking about becoming a Film and Video Editor might also be interested in the following careers:

-Those who work as a Film and Video Editor sometimes switch careers to one of these choices:
+Career changers with experience as a Film and Video Editor sometimes find work in one of the following fields: